 Key insight: xpatch shines when versions share content.
 For typical document versioning (where each version is similar to the previous), expect 10-20x space savings.
 For random/unrelated data, xpatch adds overhead and provides no benefit.

-Important: These benchmarks are rough indicators, not precise measurements.
-Your mileage will vary based on hardware, data patterns, cache state, and query complexity.
+These are rough indicators, not precise measurements.
+Your results will vary based on hardware, data patterns, cache state, and query complexity.

 | Operation | xpatch | heap | Slowdown |